 Pep was robbed in 2009 too!

 Guardiola’s critics will and always point to a 2009 Champions League encounter vs Chelsea at Stamford Bridge where, backed by the strong London media, they claim Chelsea were denied four penalties.
 What has got conveniently forgotten are the decisions that went against FC Barcelona in both legs of the same tie vs the same opponent.
-Since Pep doesn’t whine about referees, it never got highlighted.
+Since Pep or FC Barcelona don’t possess the culture to whine about referees, it never got highlighted.
 Truth, you can see in these links is that Barcelona got robbed in that tie much before Chelsea got robbed.
 Karma!

 ManCity’s Balance Sheet 2017-18